ksu-cs-textbooks/cis400/content/2-desktop-development/03-events/06-property-changed.md

 }
 ```

 Notice in this code, we use the setter of the `Weight` property to trigger the `PropertyChanged` event.
-Becuase we're dealing with a real-world sensor that may have slight variations in the readings, we also only treat changes of more than 1/16th of an ounce as signficant enough to change the property.
+Because we're dealing with a real-world sensor that may have slight variations in the readings, we also only treat changes of more than 1/16th of an ounce as significant enough to change the property.

 {{% notice warning %}}
 With the `INotifyPropertyChanged` interface, the _only_ aspect Visual Studio checks is that the `PropertyChanged` event handler is declared.
 There is no built-in check that the programmer is using it as expected.
-Therefore it is upon you, the programmer, to ensure that you meet the expectation that comes with implemeting this interface: _that any public or protected property that changes will invoke the `PropertyChanged` event handler_.
+Therefore it is upon you, the programmer, to ensure that you meet the expectation that comes with implementing this interface: _that any public or protected property that changes will invoke the `PropertyChanged` event handler_.
 {{% /notice %}}

 #### Testing the PropertyChanged Event Handler